In 2016 about 1,047 students graduated with a degree in Physics from one of the 53 colleges in the Middle Atlantic area that offer the degree.

 Columbia University in the City of New York is among your best bets if you're planning on studying Physics.
 Columbia University in the City of New York physics graduates earn 27.2% more than the typical physics student.
 Looking for a big school?
 This college has more than 20,000 students on campus.

 With the diverse campus at Columbia, you will have a lot of opportunities to learn from individuals from many cultures.Don't worry if you're not from New York, you won't out of place at this school.
 Around 75.1% of undergrads come from another state.
-Ever want a simple way to find out how a school is performing across all areas?
-Now you do.
-Visit Columbia University in the City of New York's scorecard.
+The scorecard provides a fantastic summary of Columbia.

 Any student who is interested in Physics has to look into Carnegie Mellon University.
 Physics students from Carnegie Mellon University receive an earnings boost of around 20.6% above the typical income of physics graduates.
 Pittsburgh, Pennsylvania is the perfect location for learners who get pleasure from the fast moving urban lifestyle.

 Considering computer information systems?
 You should put Carnegie Mellon University's high ranking major on the list.About 85.8% of Carnegie Mellon's population are not Pennsylvania residents, so, you will have lots of chances to meet undergraduates throughout the United States.
-Look at a few school videos to discover student life is like.
+Learn more about what campus life at Carnegie Mellon is like by enjoying some campus videos.

 University of Rochester is among your best bets if you're planning on studying Physics.
 Physics students from University of Rochester earn a boost of approximately 2.6% above the average earnings of physics graduates.
 The surrounding area of a big city is tremendous for scholars trying to find adequate prospects for social networking, experience, and life.